Pawel-Galkowski/Find-Number/README.md

 # Find number
-Sample game created for the mark in school.
+Sample game created for the mark in school in 2016.

 ## Technology
   - HTML